ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-ec2.md

 A placement group is a logical group of instances within a single AZ that participate in a low latency 10Gbps network.
 The name for the group must be unique within your account and only certain types of instances can be launched in a placement group and ideally only ONE type of instance per placement group.
 You can't merge groups or move instances into a group.

 ## EC2 API Reference Points
-The EC2 API is huge and covers creating and deploying AMI, instances, instance specifics like EBS, Elastic IP, etc. You can manage dedicated, spot, spot fleet &amp; reserved instances.
+The EC2 API is huge and covers creating and deploying AMI, instances, instance specifics like EBS, Elastic IP, etc. You can manage dedicated, spot, spot fleet, &amp; reserved instances.
 You can setup an entire VPC using this API.
 Amazing stuff.

 ### AMI API Highlights